All Products

 Command description

-• index_name: the name of the vector index.
+• index_name: The name of the vector index.

-• L2: squared Euclidean distance.
+• L2: The squared Euclidean distance.

-• algo_param_key and alog_param_value:
+• algo_param_key and algo_param_value:

-• data_type: the data type of the (dense) vector.
+• data_type: The data type of the dense vector.
 Valid values:

-• FLOAT32 (default): a four-byte single-precision floating-point number.
+• FLOAT32 (default): A 4-byte single-precision floating-point number.

-• FLOAT16: A 2-byte half-precision floating-point number (IEEE 754-2008 standard).
-This data type saves vector storage space but results in a loss of some precision.
+• FLOAT16: A 2-byte half-precision floating-point number that conforms to the IEEE 754-2008 standard.
+This data type can reduce storage usage for vectors but may result in some loss of precision.
 The value range for FLOAT16 is [-65519, 65519].

 • Parameters specific to HNSW indexes: